-- 7.29 Producing a letter to advertise the visit to parents and carers. - 7.30 Collating the medical and consent forms for all pupils.
-Templates can be obtained from the EVC for relevant trips and visits. - 7.31 Completing and submitting a detailed proposal form. - 7.32 Provide copies of all of these documents for inspection by the EVC prior to the date of travel. - 7.33 Prepare a detailed pack for parents in the case of residential visits which will include details of the visit itinerary, emergency contact details and a copy of the insurance schedule. - 7.34 Checking the validity of passports and travel insurance prior to the date of travel (this applies to the passports and travel insurance of staff as well as pupils).
+- 7.29 Producing a letter to advertise the visit to parents and carers. - 7.30 Collating the medical and consent forms for all pupils/students.
+Templates can be obtained from the EVC for relevant trips and visits. - 7.31 Completing and submitting a detailed proposal form. - 7.32 At least two weeks before departure upload copies of all of these documents on EVOLVE for inspection and approval by the EVC. - 7.33 Prepare a detailed pack for parents/carers in the case of residential visits which will include details of the visit itinerary, emergency contact details and a copy of the insurance schedule. - 7.34 Checking the validity of passports and travel insurance prior to the date of travel (this applies to the passports and travel insurance of staff as well as pupils/students).